 Best Option: Level Death Benefit Plan

-We can help you get approved for immediate coverage if your heart attack was over a year and you have no other serious health issues.
+We can help you get approved for life insurance with immediate coverage if your heart attack is over a year old and you have no other serious health issues.

 Your last heart attack was over 24 months ago